miloszhygen/skattekalkulator/README.md

 eksempel: https://www.smartepenger.no/kalkulatorer/3040-skatteberegning-for-lonnsmottakere-

 ## TODO

-x add possibility to select month/year calculations x if monthly - show yearly income in visa versa
+x add input validation
+x what if number is negative
+x regex numbers to xxx xxx xxx, xx xxxx
+- add montly/yearly to url

 STYLE
 - add awesome and cool styling - _Lets make it popp!_

 LOGIC
 - imporve the `trinnTax` logic
-- add input validation

-- regex numbers to xxx xxx xxx, xx xxxx
 - adding values to input also adds value to url
 - show relevant info from the calculations
-- what if number is negative
+- splitt all numbers using splitNumberOnKiloUtil

 REACT
-- Create components
+- Create components for the different parts

 ### Version 2